nitishspatkar/nitishspatkar.github.io/README.md

 *   Teaching as an Agile Coach for semester 3 and 4 students for a yearlong industry project.
 *   Teaching as an Team Coach for semester 1 and 1 students for a yearlong internal project focused on RUP.
 *   Proposing and supervising bachelor thesis and guiding students through the whole process of problem identification and proposing and validating a solution.
-*   Managing several projects with our industry partners.
+*   Managing several innovation projects with our industry partners.
 *   Preparing project proposals to acquire funding.

 **University of Bern**, as a **Research assistant**